Test the Setup of the Remote Support and ServiceNow Integration

 You must purchase this integration separately for both your Remote Support software and your ServiceNow solution.
 For more information, contact BeyondTrust's Sales team.

-The following steps take place in ServiceNow and Remote Support and are provided to ensure that the integration is working properly.
+The following tests take place in ServiceNow and Remote Support and are provided to ensure that the integration is working properly.
 Troubleshooting suggestions are provided with each step in case of failure.

 Test Connectivity from ServiceNow and Remote Support